Code-Institute-Submissions/Milestone_Project_Two/README.md

 The footer is only visible on the **HOME** page so as not to crowd the simplicity of the other pages.
 It contains the site's social media.

+The site makes use of a **Favicon** to visually show the user where the site is in their open tabs.

 ### User Stories